 I had that bike for two years and put about 12,000 miles on it when yet, another sweet deal fell in my lap.
 A 2008 Harley Davidson Crimson Red Sunglo Street Glide with 6,700 miles on it.
 When I found out it had the 103ci upgrade, I jumped on the deal and bought it even before I had my Electra Glide sold.
 Lucky for me, a friend from work bought it a week later.
 Whew!!

-I still have that bike today and I will never sell it since I have too much $$$ invested in it not to mention I get compliments on it.
+I still have that bike today and I will never sell it since I have too much $$$ invested in it not to mention I get compliments and offer’s to buy it all the time.

 Every now and then I’ll drift off topic and blog about things totally unrelated to riding motorcycles.
-That will be the exception and not the rule.
-I’ll post lots of PICS of places I’ve visited and will visit in the future.
+That’s pretty much the exception and not the rule.
+I’ll post lots of PICS of places I’ve visited and plan to visit in the future.

 I have to give thanks to my wife Janet for indulging me when I go on these trips and or day rides.
 She never holds me back or complains because she knows how much of a stress reliever it is for me.
 And although I wish she would join me more often, I understand when she’s not having it.
 So for now, I appreciate the short day rides we enjoy together from time to time.